lingyi-owl/jena_workshop/_episodes/53_beta_diversity.md

 ~~~

 >## Discussion:
 > What do you see from the plot?
-What does the PCA plot tell you about the microbial community diversity between samples?
+What does the PCA plot of clr-transformed abundances tell you about the microbial community diversity between samples?
 {: .discussion}

 Samples separate first by month, and then by size